devanshj/class-with-hooks/README.md

 }
 ```

-And it'll render as it were the following `Foo` component...
+And it'll render as if it were the following `Foo` component...

 ```jsx
 import Re from "react"